 - you may find that your site owner offers their own static home insurance cover – in most cases, however, you are not obliged to take their cover and may get more comprehensive protection and at a more cost-effective price, by shopping around, provided you are able to show the park management company that you have a minimum of public liability insurance;

-- many owners of this type of holiday home also enjoy the extra income that may be earned by letting it out to paying guests or tenants from time to time – an occurrence your insurer is likely to regard as a “material fact” affecting the risks that need to be covered, so you need to disclose that fact to your insurer;
+- many owners of this type of holiday home also enjoy the extra income that may be earned by letting it out to paying guests or tenants from time to time – an occurrence your insurer is likely to regard as a “material fact” affecting the risks that need to be covered, so you need to disclose that fact to your insurance provider;

 - your static caravan faces a number of risks and perils – during the times that it is occupied by you or your paying guests and during the park’s closed winter season when it is left unoccupied;